 Can I dictate my Obsidian daily note without touching the keyboard?
 Yes.
 With hands-free mode on, say "open Obsidian", then speak a sentence starting with "type" and your words are typed into the focused note; say "send" to press Enter.
 The whole loop runs by voice from across the room.

 Is dictated text clean enough for a zettelkasten?
 For fleeting and daily notes, yes; raw fast capture is the point, and you refine into permanent notes later anyway.
-If you want publish-ready prose, the optional cloud add-on applies large language model cleanup for $10/month, the same polish subscription apps charge $15/month forever for.
+If you want publish-ready prose, the optional cloud add-on applies large language model cleanup for $9.99/month, the same polish cloud dictation apps charge $15/month for.

-What does Infina cost compared to dictation subscriptions? $99 one-time at the time of writing, with a 7-day money-back guarantee and every 1.x update included.
-Subscription dictation apps run around $15/month forever, so Infina costs less within seven months and you own it outright.
+What does Infina cost compared to dictation subscriptions? $99/year at the time of writing, flat, with unlimited words and voice commands, a 7-day money-back guarantee, and every update included.
+Cloud dictation apps run around $15/month, which is $180 a year, and they transcribe on their servers instead of your Mac.

 The bottom line

 You chose Obsidian because your notes should be yours: local, plain, permanent.
-Your dictation should meet the same bar, and most of it doesn't; it's per-app plugins with API keys, or cloud subscriptions that rent you your own voice.
+Your dictation should meet the same bar, and most of it doesn't; it's per-app plugins with API keys, or cloud subscriptions that route your own voice through someone else's servers.

-Infina matches the vault's values: on-device transcription, audio that never leaves your Mac, offline-capable, $99 once.
+Infina matches the vault's values: on-device transcription, audio that never leaves your Mac, offline-capable, a flat $99/year with unlimited words.
 Raw speech into plain text, in Obsidian and every other app, with the hands-free "open Obsidian, type, send" loop nothing else offers.

 Try it risk-free for 7 days.
 Your fleeting notes will stop fleeing.